matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 > the content must contain a via `key` which gives a list of candidate servers
 > that can be used to join the room.

-It is possible for the candidate servers and the list of authorised servers to not be in sync.
-In the case where there's no overlap between these lists, it may not be possible for a server to complete the request.
+It is possible for the list of candidate servers and the list of authorised servers to diverge.
+It may not be possible for a user to join a room if there's no overlap between these lists.

 If there is some overlap between the lists of servers the join request should complete successfully.

+Clients should also consider the authorised servers when generating candidate servers to embed in links to the room, e.g. via matrix.to.

 A future MSC may define a way to override or update the `via` key in a coherent manner.